ShengHuaWu/learn-you-a-haskell-for-great-good/functors-applicative-functors-and-monoids/functors-applicative-functors-and-monoids.md

  A monoid is when we have an associative binary function (`mappend`) and a value which acts as an identity with respect to that function (`mempty`).

  We see that only concrete types can be made instances of `Monoid`.
 This is different from `Functor` and `Applicative`, which require their instances to be type constructors which take one parameter.

+ One of the more interesting ways to put monoids to work is to make them help us define folds over various data structures.